 The Eiffel tower tickets are optional and you can add them to your cart when booking.
 Please note that your guide won't climb the Eiffel tower with you.
 Our tour ends at Place du Trocadéro across the Seine from the Eiffel tower.
 If you've opted to add the tickets to your cart, your guide will hand them over to you on the day of the tour.

 NOTE: Due to limited TOP FLOOR LIFT TICKET availability we will try to purchase your tickets for either 30 minutes, 1 hour or 1.5 hours after the end of the tour.
 If you have any impediments please let us know prior to the tour.
-If top floor lift tickets are no longer available on the day of your tour we will contact you to discuss options (2nd floor lift tickets or evening top floor lift tickets might be available instead).
-We will contact you to discuss options and available time slots.
+If top floor lift tickets are no longer available on the day of your tour we will contact you to discuss options and avialable time slots.
+(2nd floor lift tickets or evening top floor lift tickets might be available instead).

 Are there any other entrance fees included?
 No. There are no entrance fees included on this tour.
 We will visit the listed venues (Louvre, Opera Garnier, Arc De Triomphe, Eiffel Tower) from the exterior only.